SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 |
 | *Minimum BitBucket Server version 5.15*
 |
-| To add Pull Request decoration on Bitbucket Server, you need to update your global and project settings.
-|
-| ### Setting your global settings
-|
 | A Bitbucket Server user account is used to decorate Pull Requests.
 We recommend creating a dedicated Bitbucket Server account with Administrator permissions to decorate Pull Requests.
 You need a [Personal Access Token](https://confluence.atlassian.com/bitbucketserver0515/personal-access-tokens-961275199.html) from this account with **Write** permission for the repositories that will be analyzed.
 |
-| To set your global settings in SonarQube:
+| To add Pull Request decoration on Bitbucket Server, you need to update your global and project settings.
 |
+| ### Setting your global settings
+|
-| 1.
-Navigate to **Administration > Configuration > General Settings > Pull Request Decoration**.
-| 2.
-Select the **Bitbucket Server** tab.
+| To set your global settings in SonarQube, navigate to **Administration > Configuration > General Settings > Pull Request Decoration** and select the **Bitbucket Server** tab.
-| 3.
-Click the **Create configuration** button.
 |
 | From here, set your  **Configuration name**, **Bitbucket Server URL**, and the **Personal Access Token** of the account you're using to decorate your Pull Requests.
 |